• Candid Collab

 • TikTok/YouTube Shorts: Share short, engaging clips from your episodes.

 Respond to comments, slide into DMs (respectfully, of course), and create a community around your podcast.
-Remember, your audience isn't just engaging with one episode - they're becoming part of a larger community!
+Remember, your audience isn't just engaging with one episode — they're becoming part of a larger circle of like-minded people.

-Two podcasts can double your audience, so try to reach out to other podcasters for guest appearances, cross-promotions, or even joint episodes.
-It’s like a podcast potluck - everyone brings something to the table, and you all leave with a full plate of new listeners!
-For example, invite a fellow podcaster to join your show, and you appear on theirs.
+The power of two podcasts can double your audience, so reach out to other podcasters for guest appearances, cross-promotions, or even joint episodes.
+It’s like a podcast potluck — everyone brings something to the table, and you all leave with a full plate of new listeners!

 To keep it connected to the podcast, consider creating an audio newsletter — a great soundbite for your audience to listen to on the go.

-Optimise your podcast titles and descriptions with relevant keywords to help people find your podcast when searching for topics you cover.
-Start with keyword research using tools like Semrush or Ahrefs to find popular search terms related to your podcast topics.
+Optimise your podcast titles and descriptions with relevant keywords to help people (and search engines) find it when searching for topics you cover.
+Start with keyword research, using tools like Semrush or Ahrefs to find popular search terms related to your podcast topics.
 Ensure your episode titles are clear and include these relevant keywords.

-NOTE: Including a transcript of your podcast in your blog post can also boost accessibility and SEO.
+NOTE: Including a transcript of your podcast in your blog post is great for accessibility and can also boost SEO.

-Then lastly, optimising your podcast video thumbnail is SO important.
+Lastly, optimising your podcast video thumbnail is SO important.
 Did you know that MrBeast will scrap an entire video if he can't find the perfect thumbnail?
 Some YouTubers even plan their thumbnail designs before they start filming.
-If you're hastily throwing together a thumbnail while your video is uploading, it's time to reconsider your priorities.
-A compelling thumbnail is often the first impression potential listeners will have of your podcast, so make it count.
-This counts for TikTok and YouTube Shorts as well.
+So, if you're hastily throwing together a thumbnail while your video is uploading, it's time to reconsider your priorities.
+A visually compelling thumbnail is often the first impression potential listeners will have of your podcast, so make it count.
+This goes for TikTok and YouTube Shorts as well.

 This guide has covered how to systematically set up your podcast distribution process.
 Stay tuned for more podcasting tips and tricks in the next quick guide.